You won’t read this life-changing study about clickbait headlines

 Confused?
 So is artificial intelligence.

-Alright, here’s the explanation: Researchers at Penn State’s Media Effects Laboratory and Institute of Computational and Data Sciences recently found that clickbait headlines—titles that rely on “linguistic gimmicks” such as questions, superlatives, and curiosity gaps to encourage readers to click—aren’t any more effective than regular headlines, and in some cases perform even worse.
+All right, here’s the explanation: Researchers at Penn State’s Media Effects Laboratory and Institute of Computational and Data Sciences recently found that clickbait headlines—titles that rely on “linguistic gimmicks” such as questions, superlatives, and curiosity gaps to encourage readers to click—aren’t any more effective than regular headlines, and in some cases perform even worse.

-In two consecutive experiments, study authors asked a group of 150-250 respondents to read one of eight headlines, featuring both traditional and clickbait styles, and then observed whether they followed through on reading the article or shared the story afterwards.
+In two consecutive experiments, study authors asked a group of 150 to 250 respondents to read one of eight headlines, featuring both traditional and clickbait styles, and then observed whether they followed through on reading the article or shared the story afterward.
 The first test used artificial intelligence to source a variety of headlines classified as clickbait from both reliable and unreliable news websites, and the second test used headlines centered on a single political topic and written by a former journalist.
 According to the team, their clickbait titles were characterized by seven main features, including questions, lists, “Wh” words (i.e., what, when), demonstrative adjectives (this, that), positive superlatives (best, greatest), negative superlatives (worst, least), or modals (could, should).

 In both cases, clickbait headlines surprisingly “did not dramatically outperform” the traditional headlines.
 Study authors suggest this could be due to the popularity of clickbait in recent years, as it’s become so ubiquitous that it fails to stand out today.